-This page last updated Monday, August 11, 2008
+This page last updated Thursday, August 11, 2016

 WAKY Video Page

-One day in 1977 Bill Bailey and Reed Yadon originated the WAKY morning show from the home of contest winners J.K. and Doris Adams in Louisville.
-Luckily for us, this piece of broadcast history was captured on Super 8 film -- and was preserved until May, 2005 when it was converted into digital format.
+One day in 1979 Bill Bailey and Reed Yadon originated the WAKY morning show from the home of contest winners J.K. and Doris Adams in Louisville.
+Luckily for us, this piece of broadcast history was captured on Super 8 film -- and was preserved until May 2005 when it was converted into digital format.
 You see and hear the Duke and Reed have breakfast with the Adams and then do several breaks from the dining room table.
 If you're a Bill Bailey fan who's never had the honor of watching him in action, this is a "must see."

 This is a 1979 clip of a John Rawlins WAVE-TV story on a radiothon to benefit the Cystic Fibrosis Foundation.
 You'll see Bobby Hatfield on the River City Mall in front of the WAKY studios as well as in the WAKY Control Room during the last days of the on-air use of the Gates rotary pot board.